 Which attacking players have had the most prolific campaigns in Premier League history?
 We look back at those with the most goal involvements in a single season.

 34 Goals, 13 Assists

-Alan Shearer is the Premier League leader for both goals scored (260) and goal involvements (324), with nearly 15% of his total competition goals and assists coming in 1994-95 as he helped his Blackburn Rovers side to the Premier League title.
+Alan Shearer is the Premier League leader for both goals scored (260) and goal involvements (324), with nearly 15% of his total goals and assists coming in 1994-95 as he helped Blackburn Rovers to the title.

-Shearer is the last player to score as many as 34 goals in a single English top-flight season, with his feat replicating that of Andrew Cole from the season before – albeit in a 42-game campaign.
+Before Haaland’s record-breaking 2022-23 campaign, Shearer was the last player to score as many as 34 goals in a single English top-flight season, with his feat replicating that of Andrew Cole from the season before – albeit in a 42-game campaign.

-With his 34 goals in 1994-95, he won the Premier League Golden Boot – the first of three in succession within the competition.
-With Blackburn Rovers winning the league, he also became the first of nine players to win the Golden Boot and win the Premier League title with his club in the same season.
+With his 34 goals in 1994-95, Shearer won the Premier League Golden Boot – the first of three in succession.
+With Blackburn winning the league, he also became the first of nine players to win the Golden Boot and win the title in the same season.

-His 13 assists were the third-most in the Premier League during 1994-95, behind only Matt Le Tissier (15) and Darren Anderton (14), while it was his best-ever season for creating goals – he never posted more than seven in any other campaign.
+His 13 assists were the third most in the Premier League during 1994-95, behind only Matt Le Tissier (15) and Darren Anderton (14), while it was his best season for creating goals – he never recorded more than seven in any other campaign.

 Andrew Cole in 1993-94 (47)